Bonus Material: Get The 3 Step Podcast Promotion Playbook

 It allows you to build a strong connection with your audience, educate them over time and provide guidance in your episodes that builds trust and authority while giving people confidence that YOU are the right person to help them solve their problem.

-It’s also an easy medium for you to share your expertise and become the “advice-provider” for your audience.
+It’s also an easy medium for you to share your expertise and become the “trusted guide” for your audience.
 You simply record yourself talking about a topic or teaching a concept you already know, and then you’ve got valuable content!

 Whether it takes people 30 days or 18 months, the important thing is that they raise their hands when they are ready to get started.
-And because you’ve been their advice provider between their initial inquiry and when they’re ready to start, YOU get their business.
+And because you’ve been their trusted guide between their initial inquiry and when they’re ready to start, YOU get their business.
 When this happens, they already trust you and know you can help solve their problem, so it’s an easy sale.

 Now, since the podcast will connect with our target audience and convert them into “ready to get started” prospects over 90 days to 18 months, it’s important to note that this strategy isn’t an overnight tactic or a quick “try it for a month and see how it goes” kind of thing.